15 Best Things to Do in Newtown (CT)

 Cyrenius H. Booth Library

-You could easily miss Newtown’s public library, as when it was built in the early-1930s it was designed to blend in with the historic architecture on Main Street.
+Passing along Main Street, you could easily miss Newtown’s public library.
+When it was built in the early-1930s it was designed to blend in with the surrounding historic architecture.

-During regular hours you can check out temporary art exhibitions in the Olga Knoepke Memorial Room on the first floor.
+Lastly, during regular hours you can check out temporary art exhibitions in the Olga Knoepke Memorial Room.

 13. Town Players Little Theatre